 High-impact Photography Seminars

-Geared toward anyone who owns a digital camera, this pair of day-long seminars is for anyone who has ever said to themselves, "I spent money on a great camera.
+Geared toward anyone who owns a digital camera, this video course is for anyone who has ever said to themselves, "I spent money on a great camera.
 So why aren't my pictures better?"
 They are geared toward those who would like to learn more, reinforce what they already know, experiment, and become inspired to become better photographers.

 Here’s some (some!!) of the things you’ll learn from this seminar:

 Day 1 ("The Creative Class", or "The camera can do quite a bit by itself.
 Teach me about creativity, composition, and light and things that only the human can do!")

 Each day is broken up into easily digestable video "chapters", along with summary and exercises between chapters to reinforce what was learned and to help move the lessons into long-term memory.

 Remember, the overriding goal of photography is to have FUN, to experience your world, tell a story, and to give you an excuse to go out and do things you wouldn't normally get a chance to do.
 This video course was designed to be an engaging and fun way to jump-start the process, no matter what brand of camera you own!

 You can Purchase the Streaming Seminar here at a special price!